AlimChowdhury/scrap-selling-website/README.md

     Database: MySQL
     Front-end: HTML, CSS, JS, Bootstrap

+# To run the application "ScrapVault", Please follow the following instruction.
+   1.Download Zip
+   2.Open file using Intellij Idea
+   2.Setup MySQL database
+   3.Add new database name
+   4.Change MySQL usrername and password according to your system 5.Run project

 # Modules:
 # Admin Module:
         Designed for administrators to manage the e-commerce platform.
 It typically includes functionalities for product and user management, order processing, and analytics.